My Nokia Blog |

 You may not know it but using a big screen makes framing photos a lot easier, the built in grids in Nokia Camera is a welcome addition.
 I know the above park is nothing special but I used to play in this park twenty years ago as a kid and as such it represents so much more for me.

 I’m hopeful that Nokia will out grow the 5mp limit and use a higher mp count, specially since they look awful on a 1080p screen once you zoom even a little bit.
+At night the Lumia 1520 didn’t manage to impress me all that much, as the Lumia 920 produced way brighter scenes.
 I was all but ready to quit on the night photo shoot, I was cold and without a single good shoot out of 10!
+I just love the colors in this shot!
+I lowered the brightness just a bit to add a little bit of a dramatic effect.
 I always maintained the theory that my Lumia 920 takes better picture in 4:3 aspect ratio, it made sense to me that OIS would work better in a square like situation where it can control wobbling from all directions while it would be a lot harder for it to compensate vertical wobbles in a 16:9 picture. ( I would love it if anyone could back this theory up or disprove it.)

+This master piece hotel was a nice subject to shoot, perhaps I’ll revisit it soon for some close up shots.
 Photography needs lots of planing ahead, I really should have came at 3 am to photograph this hotel it would’ve looked a lot better.
-Summing it all up:Overall the Nokia Lumia 1520 is one of the best Photography phones out there, its big screen and exclusive Nokia apps like StoryTeller beta will give it an edge no other camera phone could match, the huge battery is still bigger than the Lumia 1020 battery + Camera grip Cover battery, the excellent mics and strong speakers will make for a good family experiences, the raw file option and the microSD slot will satisfy editing geeks, So when it comes to photography I would recommend the 1520 over the Lumia 1020 any time.
+Cuteview Summing it all up:Overall the Nokia Lumia 1520 is one of the best Photography phones out there, its big screen and exclusive Nokia apps like StoryTeller beta will give it an edge no other camera phone could match, the huge battery is still bigger than the Lumia 1020 battery + Camera grip Cover battery, the excellent mics and strong speakers will make for a good family experiences, the raw file option and the microSD slot will satisfy editing geeks, So when it comes to photography I would recommend the 1520 over the Lumia 1020 any time.

 Thanks for reading, If you’re looking for a full review of the Lumia 1520 check our own @AliQudsi Review of it, also check Jay’s unboxing of the red Lumia 1520 too.